cdap-guides/cdap-etl-guide/RealtimeJMSToStream/README.rst

 To configure the sink, these properties are required:

 #. ``name``:  Name of the stream to output to; the stream will be created if it does not already exist
-#. ``headers.field``: Name of the header field from the incoming events to be processed by the Sink.
+#. ``headers.field``: Name of the header field from the incoming events to be processed by the Sink
-#. ``body.field``: Nme of the body field from the incoming events to be processed by the Sink.
+#. ``body.field``: Nme of the body field from the incoming events to be processed by the Sink

 In this Adapter, the JMS source will send events to the Stream sink in the ``StructuredRecord`` format, with the data stored in a body field called ``message``.